Chaffelson/nipyapi/docs/nipyapi-docs/nipyapi.demo.rst

 This is intended to give the user an example of a secured environment.
 May be combined with the Console to produce a secured environment with demo objects.

+Note that this demo makes extensive use of Docker Containers.

 Usage::